United States District Court for the District of Nevada

 Cases from the District of Nevada are appealed to the United States Court of Appeals for the Ninth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The United States Attorney's Office for the District of Nevada represents the United States in civil and criminal litigation in the court.
-As of 1 April 2025, the United States Attorney is Jason Frierson.
+As of 1 April 2025, the acting United States attorney is Sigal Chattah.